python gravity forms api

 Crafting the Gravity Form API Call

 Let’s set a few variables we’ll need for the API call.
-First, replace YOUR_DOMAIN_PATH with your own domain complete with HTTP/S. The number, which is currently 2, between forms and submissions in the path must match with the Gravity Form ID you are submitting to.
+First, replace YOUR_DOMAIN_PATH with your domain complete with HTTP/S. The number, which is currently 2, between forms and submissions in the path must match the Gravity Form ID you are submitting to.
 This can be found while editing the form in WordPress.

 url = "YOUR_DOMAIN_PATH/wp-json/gf/v2/forms/2/submissions"